neovarier/Extended_Kalman_Filter/README.md

 Using both of them increases the accuracy of the prediction.

 NOTE:The source files are uploaded along with binary and data.
+Source files for Kalman filter are at /EKF_Submit/src.
-Eigen source files folder is compresses.
+Eigen source files folder is compressed.
-For compilation the Eigen.rar would have to be uncompressed
+For compilation the Eigen.rar would have to be uncompressed.